The Christmas Jug Band Story - A

 Many original holiday numbers, parodies of unlikely classics, and raucous jugbandizations of seasonal favorites

-were added to the band's song list and in 1987 Globe Records released the band's first album, "Mistletoe Jam" (on
+were added to the band's song list and in 1987 Globe Records released the band's first album,

 green vinyl) and the group officially became "The Christmas Jug Band."

 "Mistletoe Jam" was released on CD by Relix Records the following year and the tune "Somebody Stole My Santa